Grand Funk Railroad

-Grand Funk Railroad (often shortened to Grand Funk) is an American rock band formed in Flint, Michigan, in 1969 by Mark Farner (vocals, guitar, keyboards, harmonica), Don Brewer (drums, vocals), and Mel Schacher (bass).
-The band achieved peak popularity and success during the 1970s with hit songs such as "We're an American Band", "I'm Your Captain (Closer to Home)", "Some Kind of Wonderful", "Walk Like a Man", "The Loco-Motion", "Bad Time" and "Inside Looking Out" (a cover of the Animals).
+Grand Funk Railroad (often shortened to Grand Funk) is an American rock band formed in Flint, Michigan in 1969 by Mark Farner (vocals, guitar, keyboards, harmonica), Don Brewer (drums, vocals) and Mel Schacher (bass).
+The band achieved peak popularity and success during the 1970s with hit songs such as "We're an American Band", "I'm Your Captain (Closer to Home)", "Some Kind of Wonderful" (a cover of Soul Brothers Six), "Walk Like a Man", "The Loco-Motion" (a cover of Little Eva), "Bad Time" and "Inside Looking Out" (a cover of the Animals).
 Grand Funk released six platinum and seven gold-certified albums between their recording debut in 1969 and their first disbandment in 1976.

 Known for a crowd-pleasing arena rock style, the band toured extensively and played to packed arenas worldwide, and was well-regarded by audiences despite a relative lack of critical praise.
 The original trio reunited at various times later into the band's career; after Farner's final departure in 1998, Brewer and Schacher have continued touring as Grand Funk Railroad.

 History

 Formation (1969)

 Grand Funk Railroad was formed as a trio in 1969 by Mark Farner and Don Brewer from Terry Knight and the Pack and Mel Schacher from Question Mark & the Mysterians.
-Knight soon became the band's manager and also named the band as a play on words for the Grand Trunk Western Railroad, a well-known rail line in Michigan.
+Terry Knight, after being approached by Brewer, soon became the band's manager and also named the band originally "Grand Trunk Railroad" as a play on words for the Grand Trunk Western Railroad, a well-known rail line in Michigan.
+The railroad objected to using their name, and the band was forced to change the name to Grand Funk Railroad.

 Mark Farner talks of the circumstances leading up to the formation of Grand Funk Railroad:

-First achieving recognition at the 1969 Atlanta International Pop Festival, the band was signed by Capitol Records, where their manager, Knight, was working as an A&R person.
+The band first achieved recognition at the 1969 Atlanta International Pop Festival after their local promoter, Jeep Holland, got them the slot for no monetary compensation, and after opening the first day, the band went down so well that they were invited to appear on all three days.
+This exposure proved to be invaluable, and the band was signed by Capitol Records, where their manager, Terry Knight, was working as an A&R person.
 After a raucous, well-received set on the first day of the festival, Grand Funk was asked back to play at the 1970 Atlanta International Pop Festival II the following year.
-Patterned after hard-rock power trios such as Cream, the band, with Terry Knight's marketing savvy, developed its own popular style.
-In August 1969, the band released its first album titled On Time, which sold over one million copies and was awarded a gold record in 1970.
+Patterned after hard-rock power trios such as Cream, the band, with Terry Knight's marketing savvy, developed its popular style.

+In August 1969 the band released its first album, titled On Time, which sold over 1,000,000 copies and was awarded a gold record in 1970.
+The album topped the American album charts.

-In February 1970 a second album, Grand Funk (or The Red Album), was awarded gold status less than two months after its release.
+In February 1970 a second album, Grand Funk (or The Red Album), was awarded gold status less than 2 months after its release.
 Despite critical pans and little airplay, the group's first eight albums (seven studio releases and one live album) were quite successful.